Responding Really Responding to Other Students Writing Richard Straub

 2. Use Specific Language

 Vague statements like “This needs work” are unhelpful.
 Straub encourages reviewers to point to specific examples in the text and explain how they affect the overall piece.
-Take this case: instead of “The conclusion is weak,” a reviewer might say, “The conclusion doesn’t connect back to your thesis.
+To give you an idea, instead of “The conclusion is weak,” a reviewer might say, “The conclusion doesn’t connect back to your thesis.
 Consider adding a sentence that reinforces your main argument.”

 3. Encourage Revision, Not Just Criticism